 The Counselling department provides brief and long-term counselling, trauma-informed expressive arts programming, oversees the intake of clients requesting services and operates an effective transitional housing and support services.

-Our team of counsellors come from a range of backgrounds and have helped women women (self identified), non-binary, intersex, and Two Spirit people from many diverse communities in many kinds of situations.
+Our team of counsellors come from a range of backgrounds and have helped women (self identified) and gender diverse people, non-binary, intersex, and Two Spirit people from many diverse communities in many kinds of situations.

 - Help you when choosing to leave or remain in an abusive situation.